calendar

 Kwang Kim, Economics of Mutuality

-Kwang Kim is a senior advisor for EOM Investments, the private equity arm of Economics of Mutuality.
+Kwang is a senior advisor for EOM Investments, the private equity arm of Economics of Mutuality.
 He is the former Korea Country Representative at The Asia Foundation and co-founder of Impact for Breakfast Seoul.
 Previously, Kwang was the regional lead for International Finance Corporation (the private sector arm of the World Bank Group) in its Sustainable Business Advisory Services in Latin America & the Caribbean, as well as other partners, in de-risking investments, impact investment, and mainstreaming Environmental Social Governance (ESG) through advisory services.
 Kwang also served in advisory roles to the governments of Panama and the United Arab Emirates (UAE) on economic diversification strategies.
 In South Asia, he advised the public and private sectors on strengthening the competitiveness of the mining, tourism, and agribusiness sectors in the tribal areas of Pakistan.
 Kwang is also an advisor to Conservatorio Urban Innovation, co-authoring an Oxford University case study on urban revitalization models.
 He previously held adjunct faculty appointments with Georgetown University’s Landagger Program in International Business Diplomacy and with Hanyang University School of Business.

 Jung-Hun Cho, National Assembly